greg-raven/grus/_posts/2013-04-22-people-sign-petition-to-repeal-the-6th-and-7th-amendment.md

 ---
-title: 'People sign petition to repeal the 6th and 7th Amendment'
+title: "People sign petition to repeal the 6th and 7th Amendment"
 layout: post
 categories:
 - Video